Research

-Some experts fear that AI agents, survey-taking bots created by large language models (LLMs), pose a major threat to the survey industry.
-The fear is that these AI agents can evade many current strategies used to detect fraudulent respondents, producing error-prone and biased survey results.
+Sean Westwood warns in PNAS that AI agents, survey-taking bots created by large language models (LLMs), pose a major threat to the survey industry.
+These AI agents can evade many current strategies used to detect fraudulent respondents, producing error-prone and biased survey results.

-While Verasight has developed many methods to verify that respondents are humans, one of the most important strategies not only targets AI fraud but also helps ensure human respondents provide attentive and sincere responses.
-The strategy is simple: limit the number of surveys respondents are invited to take.
-Westwood refers to this as “throttling.”
+While Verasight has developed many methods to verify that respondents are humans, the simplest way to prevent survey fraud at scale is one of the oldest: limit the number of surveys respondents are invited to take.
+This strategy not only targets AI fraud but also helps ensure human respondents provide attentive and sincere responses.
+Westwood refers to this as "throttling."

 The Concern: Fraudsters Could Monetize AI Agents by Having the Agents Take Massive Numbers of Surveys